GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part06.rst

     tree list;
   };

-Functions alloc_stmt_list and append_to_statement_list are GCC-provided and do the obvious things.
+Functions alloc_stmt_list and append_to_statement_list are GCC-provided
+nd do the obvious things.

 TreeChain and BlockChain are conceptually singly-linked lists implemented using GENERIC trees.
 In fact they work exactly the same, but unfortunately a different accessor has to be used for each.
 To reduce the differences both have been wrapped in two classes that inherit from a generic one.

 .. code-block:: c
   :linenos: